-In addition to his system-wide clinical, research, organizational, and academic responsibilities at Baystate Health, he serves as Director of the Ethics Consultation Service, Chair of the Ethics Advisory Committee, Co-Chair of the Financial Conflict of Interest in Research and Scholarly Activities Committee, and Ethicist-in-Residence to the Institutional Review Boards, Institutional Animal Care and Use Committee, and Organ Donation and Allocation Committee.
-In July 2013, Dr. DePergola became the first full-time bioethicist in the 140-year history of Baystate Health, where he has since developed innovative policy related to public health pandemics, resource scarcity, and end-of-life care.
+In addition to Dr. DePergola’s system-wide clinical, research, organizational, and academic responsibilities at Baystate Health, he serves as Co-Chair of the Financial Conflict of Interest in Research and Scholarly Activities Committee and Ethicist-in-Residence to the Institutional Review Boards, Institutional Animal Care and Use Committee, and Organ Donation and Allocation Committee.
+In July 2013, Dr. DePergola became the first full-time bioethicist in the 140-year history of Baystate Health, where he has since developed innovative, nationally-recognized policy related to public health pandemics, resource scarcity, and end-of-life care.

 A professional member of several international academic societies and associations, Dr. DePergola earned his B.A. degree summa cum laude in philosophy and religious studies at Elms College, his M.T.S. degree magna cum laude in ethics at Boston College, and his Ph.D. degree summa cum laude in healthcare ethics at Duquesne University.
 He completed his residency in neuroethics at University of Pittsburgh School of Medicine, his fellowship in neuropsychiatric ethics at Tufts University School of Medicine, and his advanced training in neurothanatological ethics at Harvard Medical School.